How The Clear and Convincing Evidence Standard Works

 However, when a plaintiff accuses a defendant of something more heinous, such as a willful or wanton disregard for the safety of others, they are required to provide more compelling evidence, and that evidence most certainly is judged by a harsher standard.
 Proving more aggravated conduct, what is termed "conscious indifference," requires the plaintiff to meet the elevated clear and convincing evidence standard.
 This primarily applies to personal injury and wrongful death cases wherein a plaintiff is alleging that a defendant was grossly negligent as opposed to ordinarily negligent.

 The burden is on the plaintiff.

 As is always the case, the burden to prove his or her case --including getting exemplary damages-- resides with the plaintiff.
 It is not enough to simply allege that the defendant behaved in an aggravated, consciously-indifferent manner.
 Further, the plaintiff cannot allege conscious indifference and make the defendant disprove it.

 It is a serious allegation that a defendant behaved with a willful disregard for other people's safety, and the additional money that the defendant could be on the hook for (called punitive damages) is substantial.
 The clear and convincing evidence standard requires the plaintiff to prove the allegations such that the jury has a firm belief, not just a more-likely-than-not belief, that the allegations are true.

-It’s worth noting here that this is the exact same standard courts use to take people’s children away and put them into foster care.
+It's worth noting here that this is the exact same standard courts use to take people's children away and put them into foster care.
 Think about that for a second.
-You essentially need the jury to be just as sure that the defendant was grossly negligent as a judge would require that a parent is so terrible that their parental rights should be terminated.
+You essentially need the jury to be just as sure that the defendant was grossly negligent as a judge would require to be convinced a parent is so terrible that their parental rights should be terminated.
 Hopefully, that illustrates how elevated this standard truly is.